megazazik/encaps/README.md

 Then every time you dispatch `Child1.increment` the `Child2.decrement` actoin will be dispatched and handled too and vice versa.

 ### Dispatching no object action
-If you need to dispatch actions which are not simple objects, for example, functions with using redux-think, you can use the `effects` and `effect` methods of a Builder.
+If you need to dispatch actions which are not simple objects, for example, functions with using redux-think, you can use the `effects` and `effect` methods of a builder.
 ```js
 import { build } from 'encaps';